 - 1. Elementary Course and Anabasis, I and II.
 4 hours.
 Professor W. H. Johnson. - 2.
-Xenophon.
-Anabasis, III and IV.
+Xenophon, Anabasis, III and IV.
 3 hours, first term. - 3.
 Homer, Odyssey.
 3 hours, second term.
 Professor W. H. Johnson. - 4.
-Platonic Dialogues.
-2 hours, second term.
+(Platonic Dialogues.
+2 hours, first term.)
 Professor W. H. Johnson. - 5.
 Demosthenes.
+2 hours, second term.
+Professor W. H. Johnson. - 6.
+Euripides, Medea.
 2 hours, first term.
-Professor W. H. Johnson. - 6.
-Euripides.
-Medea.
-2 hours, second term.
-Professor W. H. Johnson. - (7.
-Herodotus.
+Professor W. H. Johnson. - 7.
+(Herodotus.
 2 hours, first term.)
-Professor W. H. Johnson. - (8.
-Classical Archaeology.
+Professor W. H. Johnson. - (Xenophon, Memorabilia.
 2 hours, second term.)
-Professor W. H. Johnson. - (9.
-Xenophon, Memorabilia.
-2 hours, second term.)
-Professor W. H. Johnson. - (10.
-Aristotle, Nicomachean Ethics.)
-Professor W. H. Johnson. - (11. Æschylus, Prometheus Bound.
+Professor W. H. Johnson. - 9. (Æschylus, Prometheus Bound.
 2 hours, first term.)
 Professor W. H. Johnson.

-Lectures on Greek literature, history and archaeology, are given in connection with the authors read.
+Lectures on Greek literature, history and archæology are given in connection with the authors read.

-An honor course is offered to those members of the Senior or Junior Classes who have shown marked proficiency in this department.
-Some one Greek author is read, and in connection with this study, papers and theses calculated to inspire original investigation are required from the more advanced students.
+An honor course is offered to those members of the Senior or Junior classes who have hown marked proficiency in this department.
+Some one Greek author is read, and in connection with this study, papers and these calculated to inspire original investigation are required from the more advanced students.